Concessionary travel schemes

 This symbol on your card means you are entitled to free Scotland-wide bus travel and discounted off peak rail travel between any 2 rail stations in Fife for £1.00 per single journey.

 This symbol on your card means a companion can travel with you free on the bus, and also means your companion can accompany you for half fare between any two rail stations in Fife.
-You will also be entitled to Taxi cards.
-(Please note, the Taxicard Scheme will be withdrawn as at 1 April 2016)

 This symbol on your card indicates you are entitled to free Scotland-wide bus travel, free rail travel within Scotland, free travel on the Edinburgh tram route and free ferry travel within Scotland.